The 5 best Baylor alumni in NBA history

 1. Vinnie Johnson, ’80 (1977-79): Johnson became the first Baylor Bear to have his number retired by an NBA team in 1994 when the Detroit Pistons honored his No. 15.
 “The Microwave” brought instant scoring into the game over a 13-year career highlighted by his time as a key member of Detroit’s vaunted “Bad Boys.”
 A two-time NBA champion, Johnson hit a game-winning buzzer-beater in the 1990 NBA Finals to give the Pistons their second straight title.

 How will this list change in the future?
-Today’s NBA features two former Baylor standouts in Prince and Royce O’Neale, who is averaging a career high in points per game this year for the Utah Jazz, and this year’s Baylor team features two possible NBA first-round picks in Jared Butler and Davion Mitchell, who may well end up on this list someday.
+Today’s NBA includes former Baylor standouts such as Prince and Royce O’Neale, who averaged a career high in points per game last year for the Utah Jazz, and two 2021 draft picks in Jared Butler and Davion Mitchell, who may well end up on this list someday.

 Whatever the case, it’s fun to think about some of the great names in Baylor basketball history and imagine who might be the next to join their ranks in the years ahead.

 * #NextLevelBU: 18 Baylor alumni with NFL franchises in 2020 (Dec.
 2020)